 Playing with fire

-As a whole, humanity is keeps burning more and more fossil fuels every year.
-We prioritise short term profits over long term safety and stability.
+As a whole, humanity has keept burning more and more fossil fuels every year, even though everyone knew the consequences.
+Business leaders and politicians prioritised short term profits over long term safety and stability.

 How is this possible?
-You would have thought that journalists would be the ones to know what to do.
+One would have thought that journalists would be the ones to know what to do, how to intervene.
 After all, journalists are trained to investigate and report on matters that are important to our society.

-However, apart from a few media outlets that work hard to make a difference – such as The Guardian in the United Kingdom, the New York Times in the United States, The Age and Sydney Morning Herald in Australia, Information in Denmark – most of mainstream media have made a deliberate and conscious policy decision to play the tune of the fossil fuel industry, which means: to look the other way.
+However, apart from a few media outlets that work hard to make a difference – such as The Guardian in the United Kingdom, the New York Times in the United States, to some extent The Age and Sydney Morning Herald in Australia, Information in Denmark – most of mainstream media have made a deliberate and conscious policy decision to play the tune of the fossil fuel industry, which means: to look the other way.
 Ignore the scandal.
-Pretend it isn’t happening.
+Simply pretend it isn’t happening.

-For instance, Putin has told the world that climate change is unstoppable and not caused by human activity, so we better just get used to it – while continuing to drill and dig for more fossil fuels, of course.
-The media didn’t challenge him with a single question.
+For instance, Putin told the world that climate change is unstoppable and not caused by human activity, so “we better just get used to it” – while continuing to drill and dig for more fossil fuels, of course.
+The media didn’t challenge him with a single question about this.

 Our responsibility

-Our democracies have become a ‘fossilised’ and paralysed.
-We buy and burn the fossil fuels as if nothing was wrong.
-We eat meat, buy imported goods, fly long distances for our holidays and a so many other activities without thought for the pollution it creates.
+Our democracies have become ‘fossilised’, paralysed.
+State captured.
+Consequently, people keep buying and burning the fossil fuels as if nothing was wrong.
+People eat meat, buy imported goods, fly long distances for holidays and a so many other activities without any thought for the pollution and wreckage it creates.

-Leave alone climate change, every year, millions of people are dying from illnesses related to our oil, coal and gas pollution.
-The World Health Organisation talks about six million dead bodies a year which the world’s cynical fossil fuel industry leaders and fossil-funded politicians and reporters should be taken to account for.
-Which warning signs should be warning us about.
+Apart from extreme weather catastrophes, every year, millions of people are dying from illnesses related to oil, coal and gas pollution.
+The World Health Organisation has found about six million dead bodies a year which the world’s cynical fossil fuel industry leaders and fossil-funded politicians and media profiles should be held to account for.
+These warning signs are a warning for us all.

 Below follows more details about the ignored climate science history.